Continuation-of-Ashford/ashford-docs/character_creation/boons.md

 </div>

 ## Boon of Dimensional Travel
-As an action, you can cast the Dimention Door spell, without using a spell slot or any components.
+As an action, you can cast the Dimension Door spell, without using a spell slot or any components.
 Once you do so, you can't use this boon again until you finish a short rest.
-You can also cast Dimention Door using spell slots you have of 4th level or higher.
+You can also cast Dimension Door using spell slots you have of 4th level or higher.

 <div class='artist' style='position:absolute;line-height:0;right:30px;'>
 Altered